Honors & Awards

 Before Nebraska: Eddins joined the Huskers from Blue Springs South High School in Lee’s Summit, Mo. • Was tabbed a top-200 right-handed pitcher in the nation and the No. 12 overall player in the state of Missouri by Perfect Game • Was a 2014 All-Central Region second-team pick by Perfect Game and a 2013 Underclass High Honorable-Mention pick • Led the Jaguars to their first state tournament appearance in 2014, where they placed third in Class 5, the largest class in the state • Was the first player in Jackson County to toss back-to-back no-hitters, including a 13-strikeout performance against Blue Springs • Notched 68 strikeouts in 59 innings as a senior • Competed at the PG WWBA World Championships in Jupiter, Fla., for Marucci Elite • Helped the squad defeat Puerto Rico by throwing 2.0 innings of scoreless relief • Competed at the 2013 Metropolitan Baseball Classic at Citi Field in Flushing Meadows, N.Y., for the St. Louis Mets.

 Personal: Born on Nov.
-12, 1995 • Parents are John and Cindee Eddins • Has one sister, Brooke, and two brothers, Jace and Cole • Majoring in mechanical engineering.
+12, 1995 • Parents are John and Cindee Eddins • Has one sister, Brooke, and two brothers, Jace and Cole • Majored in mechanical engineering...bachelor's degree from Nebraska in May of 2019.